SnowyMouse/superdux/CONTRIBUTING.md

 * Ensure you are on the latest version.

-Please note that Super SameBoy is *not* a fork of SameBoy.
+Please note that SuperDUX is *not* a fork of SameBoy.
 Please do not report SameBoy issues here.

 To check if an issue is SameBoy-related, it is recommended to compile and test